NixOS/rfcs/rfcs/0000-feature-parameter-names.md

    }
    ```

-4. When build dependency comes from particular package set, it makes set to
+4. When build dependency comes from particular package set, it MAY make sense to
    name feature parameter after it.
 E.g build dependency on `qt6.qtbase` should
    have `withQt6` feature parameter.

+5. If feature parameter name suggested by previous point is too generic,
+   package name from the set MAY be included into the feature parameter name.
+   Optional dependency on `pythonPackages.pillow` MAY have feature parameter
+   `withPythonPillow`.

-5. Build dependency on bindings to C library SHOULD be named after underlying C library.
+6. Build dependency on bindings to low-level libraries SHOULD be named after
-   For example, optional dependecy on `pyqt5` Python bindings to `Qt5` library should have
+   underlying library.
+For example, optional dependecy on `pyqt5` Python
-   `withQt5` feature parameter.
+   bindings to `Qt5` library should have `withQt5` feature parameter.

 # Examples and Interactions